Get insider access

 55" 65" 77"

-The Samsung S95D OLED and the Samsung The Frame 2024 QLED both use an anti-reflective matte coating, so they both do well in a bright room, but the S95D has much better picture quality overall.
+The Samsung S95D OLED and the Samsung The Frame 2024 both use an anti-reflective matte coating, so they both do well in a bright room, but the S95D has much better picture quality overall.
 Because the S95D is an OLED, its near-infinite contrast ratio delivers inky blacks in a dark room, and they stay that way when bright highlights are on screen.
 The S95D also gets much brighter in HDR, delivering a more impactful HDR experience.
-When it comes to colors, they are brighter and more vibrant on the S95D due to its much wider color gamut and better color volume.
+When it comes to colors, they are brighter and more vibrant on the S95D due to its much better color volume.
 If you regularly watch TV with friends, the S95D is a better choice due to its much wider viewing angle.
 It's also the better option for gamers due to its faster response time for clearer motion and HDMI 2.1 bandwidth on all four ports for up to 4k @ 144Hz with VRR.

 Sony X93L/X93CL